 The growing list of ordered records, also known as “blocks,” has a timestamp and a link to a previous block.
 Cryptography ensures that users can only edit the parts of the blockchain they “own” by possessing the private keys necessary to write to the file.
 It also ensures everyone’s copy of the distributed blockchain is kept in sync.
 Only by giving a private key you own to someone else can you effectively transfer the Data stored in that blockchain section.

 Each transaction in the chain contains metadata about when and how the transaction was made.
 Also, the DMBoK 2 states that hash algorithms are used to create “this kind of metadata […] to store in blocks while the block is the end of a chain.”
 The passage goes on:

 “Once a new block is created, the old block hash should never change, which means that no transactions contained within the block may change.
 Any change to transaction or blocks (tampering) will be apparent when the hash values no longer match.”

 Actual Database Use Cases

-If Blockchain use cases are snowflakes, then businesses should ready themselves for a blizzard.
-Almost everything could be considered a possible use case for Blockchain, from voting management to cross border refugee identity and citizen identification.
+If blockchain use cases are snowflakes, businesses should prepare for a blizzard.
+Almost everything could be considered a possible use case for blockchain.

 Blockchain in the Future

-Looking five to ten years ahead, Blockchain has internet-level disruption potential, but like the internet, it will likely come over a multi-decade timeline with fits and starts, and occasional setbacks.
-Some industries, especially finance, will see drastic change soon.
-Others will take longer.
-To access the Blockchain API for future projects, go to blockchain.info.
-No doubt there is much to learn before diving into Blockchain technologies.
+Looking five to 10 years ahead, blockchain has internet-level disruption potential.
+Still, like the internet, it will likely come over a multi-decade timeline with fits and starts and occasional setbacks.